 Room Darkening Shades

 Room darkening shades can substantially reduce the amount of sunlight or exterior light in a room or interior space, but they do not offer the level of light blocking of either blackout or light-tight shades.
-Manufacturers often use these term “room darkening”s to indicate greater light filtering capability than a semi-opaque material, but there are no precise standards for what constitutes a room darkening shade.
+Manufacturers often use these term “room darkening” to indicate greater light filtering capability than a semi-opaque material.
 The degree of openness of the fabric and its weave determine how much light is blocked.
 We have more than 50 different types of room darkening fabrics to choose from, and we can help clients select the perfect type for the degree of darkening they want, based on location, amount of exterior light and other factors.
 Of course these choices can be viewed online, and we are available via telephone to advise clients on fabric selection.
 We can also mail fabric samples, so clients can see the various styles that will meet their needs, and make the right choice for their sense of style and the location’s decor.

 Blockout shades and window treatments can block up to 99 percent of visible light from entering a room.
 With their ability to stop light from penetrating the treatment’s fabric, blackout shades are ideal for bedrooms, nurseries and media rooms.
 Some shades, such as cellulars and Romans, are made from a blockout material, while other fabrics or materials, such as woven wood shades, require an attached blackout liner.
 The blockout property of a window covering applies only to light striking the shade itself; a halo of light will seep in around the edges of the window treatment.
 A drapery or side panel, and a fascia over the roller can help cover up this light seepage.
 For maximum effectiveness, aluminum extrusion side channels can be mounted around the blackout window treatment.